2i2c-org/team-compass/projects/managed-hubs/incidents/after-incident.md

    Paste commands executed if possible, as well as any GitHub PRs made.
    If you've already done this in the incident Slack channel you may simply copy/paste text here.
 6. Any extra communication from the community affected that helped.
-7. Whenever the incident was fixed, and how that was verified.
+7. When the incident was fixed, and how that was verified.
 8. Whatever else you think would be helpful to someone who finds this incident report a few months from now, trying to fix a similar incident.

 ## Key terms